 The best time to visit Phoenix and Scottsdale for weather similar to spring, but with fewer events and crowds

-Fall, specifically late fall, is also the best time to visit Scottsdale and Phoenix.
-October and early November bring ideal temperatures with highs in the 80s.
+October and early November bring ideal temperatures with highs in the 70s to 80s.
 Very similar to April.
-If you visit in October or November you will have perfect weather for hiking, lounging by the pool, and patio dining.
+If you visit in October or November you'll have perfect weather for hiking, lounging by the pool, and patio dining.

-Fall is also a great time of year to snag some great hotel prices.
-In general, fall sees fewer events than spring.
 The Arizona State Fair starts in October, the Rainbows Festival is in November, and the only notable event in September is Restaurant Week.

-These events typically don't bring many outside tourists to Arizona, which means you'll have a better chance of finding a hotel deal.
-Keep in mind that you will start to see hotel prices increase towards the end of November as northerners and visitors from cooler states make their way down for a sunny getaway.
+Keep in mind that you'll start to see hotel prices increase towards the end of November as northerners and visitors from cooler states make their way down for a sunny getaway.

 September is nice, but on the hotter end and with a chance of the intense summer heat continuing.
 Highs are typically in the 90s and it's not uncommon to see a few days with temperatures in the triple digits.